-The paper is composed as follows: in Sect.
-2 we describe the global properties of the Google matrix of WTN, in Sect.
-3 we analyze distribution of countries in PageRank-CheiRank plane for the whole time period 1962-2009 and propose a random matrix model of WTN (RMWTN) which describes the statistical properties of this distribution in the case of all commodities; comparison with ranking based on import and export for various commodities is presented in Sect.
-4; discussion of the results is given in Sect.
-5. More detailed information and data are given in Appendix and at the website [24].
+The paper is composed as follows: in Section 2 we describe the global properties of the Google matrix of WTN, in Section 3 we analyze distribution of countries in PageRank-CheiRank plane for all time period 1962 - 2009 and propose a random matrix model of WTN (RMWTN) which describes the statistical properties of this distribution in the case of all commodities; comparison with ranking based on import and export for various commodities is presented in Section 4; discussion of the results is given in Section 5.
+More detailed information and data are given in Appendix and at the website [19].

-2. Properties of Google matrix of WTN
+2 Properties of Google matrix of WTN

 An example of the Google matrix of WTN in 2008 is shown in Fig. 1 for all commodities and crude petroleum.
-The matrices G and G^ are shown in the basis where all countries are ordered by the PageRank index K of matrix G constructed for corresponding commodity (left and right columns).
-The matrix elements of G are distributed over all N values being roughly homogeneous in K, even if the left top corner at small K, K' values is filled in a more dense way.
+The matrices G and G^ are shown in the bases where all countries are ordered by the PageRank index K of matrix Gconstructed for corresponding commodity (left and right columns).
+The matrix elements of G are distributed over all N values being roughly homogeneously in K, even if the left top corner at small K, K' values is filled in a more dense way.
 In contrast the density drops at large values of K'.
-Such a structure is visible both for all commodities and crude petroleum but clearly the global density is smaller in the later case since there are less number of links there (see data in next section).
-The structure of G^ is approximately the same (we will see in next section that rich countries are located at low K, K'values).
+Such a structure is visible both for all commodities and crude petroleum but clearly the global density is smaller in the later case since there are less number of links there (see data in next Section).
+The structure of G^ is approximately the same (we will see in next Section that rich countries are located at low K, K' values).
 In contrast to G and G^ the structure of money matrix M is rather different.
-For all commodities matrix elements drop very rapidly at large values of K and K'that corresponds to the fact that the main amount of world money circulates only between rich countries with top ranks K. In contrast to that for crude petroleum the matrix elements of M are located at intermediate Kvalues.
-Indeed, in this case PageRank index K orders countries by their crude petroleum trade where richest countries are not necessarily at the top ranks.
+For all commodities matrix elements drop very rapidly at large values of K and K' that corresponds to the fact that the main amount of world money circulates only between rich countries with top ranks K. In contrast to that for $crude\ petroleum$ the matrix elements of M are located at intermediate K values.
+Indeed, in this case PageRank index K orders countries by their $crude\ petroleum$ trade where richest countries are not necessarily at the top ranks.